svofski/mesh-ku/README.md

 ```

 This is dangerous experimental software.
 It will overwrite files and do other nasty things when you look away.
+Most importantly it will waste all your ducy cycle counters, and those of your network neighbours, if you're not careful.

 Basic usage
 -----------